aokour/NimbleSearch/README.md

 ### Installation

-Currently Nimble Search is supporting Sitecore 9+ (tested on 9.2.0) with Solr indexing enabled, Future commits will add support for Azure search.
+Currently Nimble Search is supporting Sitecore 9+ (tested on 9.2.0) with Solr indexing enabled.
+Future commits will add support for Azure search (which may work already).

 To Install Nimble Search,
   - download the package from releases page and install it in sitecore